Kyle Markway: Los Angeles Rams

-On July 23, 2021, Markway signed a contract for the Los Angeles Rams.
+On July 23, 2021, Markway signed a contract with the Los Angeles Rams.
 He was waived on August 24, 2021.

 Cleveland Browns (second stint)

 On August 25, 2021, Markway was claimed off waivers by the Cleveland Browns.
 Markway was waived by the Browns on August 31, 2021.

 Los Angeles Rams (second stint)

-On December 18, 2021, Markway was signed to the Los Angeles Rams practice squad.
+On December 18, 2021, Markway signed with the Los Angeles Rams practice squad.
 He was waived three days later.

-On December 29, 2021, Markway was again signed to the Los Angeles Rams practice squad.
+On December 29, 2021, Markway re-signed with the Los Angeles Rams practice squad.
 Markway became a Super Bowl champion when the Rams won Super Bowl LVI against the Cincinnati Bengals.

 On February 15, 2022, Markway signed a reserve/future contract with the Rams.
 He was waived with an injury designation on August 4, 2022.
 He cleared waivers and was placed on injured reserve the next day.
 He was released off injured reserve on August 8, 2022.